senecajs/seneca-postgres-store/README.md

     query.fields$ = ['id', 'name']

+Note: The implicit id that is generated on save$ has uuid value.
+To override this you must provide entity.id$ with a desired value.

 ### Native Driver
 As with all seneca stores, you can access the native driver, in this case, the `pg` `connection` object using `entity.native$(function (err, connectionPool, release) {...})`.